symverse-lab/V3/docs/citizen-protocol-spec.md

 ---

-# 5. NickName Policy
+# 5. Nick Policy

 ## 5.1 Why NickName Is Central to the Citizen Protocol

-`NickName` is the primary public identifier of a Citizen.
+`Nick` is the primary public identifier of a Citizen after the initial Citizen registration step.

-The Citizen Protocol is designed around NickName because it provides:
+The Citizen Protocol is designed around Nick because it provides:

 - a human-readable Citizen identifier,
 - a globally unique public lookup key within the blockchain,